Skip to main content

 You don’t need to have a degree or any prior knowledge to start learning about bookkeeping.
 The most common route for someone new to accountancy is to study the AAT Professional qualification.
 This gives you a solid overview of accounting principles, with modules dedicated to bookkeeping and preparing accounts.

-AAT also has a shorter bookkeeping qualification which focuses on the core bookkeeping modules.
-This allows you to qualify in a shorter period, with the option to return to the full diploma at a later date.
+These courses allow you to qualify in a shorter period, with the option to return to the full AAT qualification at a later date.

 Can I start my own bookkeeping business?